AcademySoftwareFoundation/openfx/.github/ISSUE_TEMPLATE/standard-change.md

 - [ ] At least two members sign off
 - [ ] No further changes requested from membership

+## Summary

+Describe the change succintly in one or two sentences.

+## Motivation

+Why is this change proposed?

 ## Problem

 What problem does this proposed change solve?
 Be specific, concise, and clear.